gcalmettes/reveal.js-d3/README.md

 ## Browser compatibility:

-The plugin works best when slides are presented via Chrome and Safari.
-If the use of Firefox cannot be avoided, discard any responsive sizing features in the D3 code to prevent alteration in the rendering of the visualization.
+The plugin should work with the latest versions of Chrome, Firefox and Safari.

 ## Principal features: